-Dan Wildman has served as our director since November 2022.
-Mr. Wildman is a seasoned executive with over 40 years of experience in the Medical Device Industry.
-He is current Chairman of the Board of Progenerative Medical, Inc., a pre-commercial company translating clinically-proven reduced pressure technology into medical treatments for orthopedic surgeries.
-He also serves as a Strategic Adviser for several medical device/pharmaceutical companies.
-At Johnson & Johnson, Dan most recently led the Digital Surgery Strategy initiative where he was tasked with developing an integrated strategy for robotic surgery for the company.
-This strategy directly led to the 2019 acquisition of Auris Health, Inc. Prior to Digital Surgery, Dan led Depuy Synthes Spine.
+Daniel G. Wildman has served as our director since November 2022.
+Mr. Wildman is Chairman of the Board of Progenerative Medical, Inc., a pre-commercial company translating clinically proven reduced pressure technology into medical treatments for orthopedic surgeries.
+He also serves on the board of directors for Nyxoah, Progenerative Medical, Inc. and Panther Therapeutics.
+At Johnson & Johnson, Mr. Wildman led the Digital Surgery Strategy initiative where he was tasked with developing an integrated strategy for robotic surgery for the company.
+This strategy directly led to the 2019 acquisition of Auris Health, Inc. Prior to Digital Surgery, Mr. Wildman led Depuy Synthes Spine.
 In this role, he had overall responsibility for the second-largest spine surgery business in the world (\$1.8B).
-He served in this capacity from August of 2015 to September of 2017 and during this period developed and implemented an integrated turn-around plan for the company.
-Previously, Dan served as Worldwide President of Ethicon Biosurgery, a division of Ethicon, Inc. From 2003-2015 he led this global business dedicated to delivering innovative and life-saving solutions to surgeons via development and commercialization of biomaterial, biologic and combination products that changed the standard of care for intraoperative hemostasis.
-In this role, Dan transitioned the company from Advanced Wound Care to Biosurgery through a combination of acquisitions, divestitures, and internal capability development, all focused on development and commercialization of meaningful innovations.
-The Biosurgery business at Ethicon continues to be one of the fastest-growing companies in J&J's portfolio.
-Prior to J&J, Dan spent 10 years with Boston Scientific Corporation in a variety of sales, marketing, operations and strategic planning roles of increasing responsibility.
-Dan is an accomplished global leader.
-Throughout his career, he has earned a solid reputation for his strategic vision, motivational leadership, innovative technologies, ability to execute and his commitment to people development.
-Dan received a Bachelor of Arts degree in Economics from St. Lawrence University in New York.
-He and his wife Pam reside in Wellington, Florida.
-His interests include aviation (PP ASEL, ASES, Instrument) acoustic guitar and fitness.
+He served in this capacity from August of 2015 to September of 2017, and during this period developed and implemented an integrated turn-around plan for the company.
+Previously, Mr. Wildman served as Worldwide President of Ethicon Biosurgery, a division of Ethicon, Inc. From 2003-2015 he led this global business dedicated to delivering innovative and life-saving solutions to surgeons via development and commercialization of biomaterial, biologic and combination products that changed the standard of care for intraoperative hemostasis.
+In this role, Mr. Wildman transitioned the company from Advanced Wound Care to Biosurgery through a combination of acquisitions, divestitures, and internal capability development, all focused on development and commercialization of meaningful innovations.
+The Biosurgery business at Ethicon continues to be one of the fastest growing companies in Johnson & Johnson's portfolio.
+Prior to Johnson & Johnson, Mr. Wildman spent 10 years with Boston Scientific Corporation in a variety of sales, marketing, operations and strategic planning roles of increasing responsibility.
+Mr. Wildman is an accomplished global leader.
+Throughout his career, he has earned a solid reputation for his strategic vision, motivatio